 - Mix the ‘sauce’ ingredients in a bowl and set aside.

 - Heat the oil in a large pan.
-When the oil is hot, lift off the pieces of chicken and add to the pan.
-Leave behind the leftover marinade in the bowl for now.
+When the oil is hot add the chicken pieces to the pan.
 Keeping the heat on high, colour the chicken pieces on all sides.
+Do this in batches if your pan is not wide enough.

 - Test a piece and make sure the chicken is cooked through.
 Add the minced ginger and garlic into the pan and quickly sauté until they start to colour, about 45 secs.